dennis-tra/optimistic-provide/README.md

 #### Measurement Process

 The measurement tool is a simple Go program that initializes one `provider` libp2p host and a variable number of `requester` libp2p hosts (in the measurements above five) **on a single machine**.
-Every libp2p host (provider and requesters) has a random identity in the Kademlia key space.
+Every libp2p host (provider and requesters) has a random identity in the Kademlia keyspace.
-When starting a measurement the libp2p hosts get initialized and their routing tables get refreshed.
+When starting a measurement, the libp2p hosts get initialized, and their routing tables get refreshed.
-After that is done, 1024kB of random data gets generated, its CID get calculated and the `provider` host starts advertising that CID in the network.
+After that is done, 1024kB of random data gets generated, its CID gets calculated, and the `provider` host starts advertising that CID in the network.

-The libp2p hosts were initialized with thin wrappers around the default `tcp` and `websocket` transports as well as the `messageSenderImpl` which handles the DHT RPC back and forth.
+The libp2p hosts were initialized with thin wrappers around the default `tcp` and `websocket` transports as well as the `messageSenderImpl`, which handles the DHT RPC back and forth.
 This is done to intercept the `dial` and `RPC` events to track them later on.

 After the provide procedure has finished, the `requester` hosts get instructed to query the network for the CID that was just provided.
 Again, the `dial` and `RPC` events are tracked.
 Since the `requester` hosts are also randomly distributed in the key space it should give a reasonable approximation for the content retrieval performance.
-This data is not yet analysed, though.
+This data is not yet analyzed, though.

 ### Normed XOR Distance